Hang on. What are pronouns exactly?

 Both of these are sometimes used by people who don’t identify as male or female.

 Gender Neutral Pronouns

-They, Xe and Ey are a few common gender neutral pronouns.
-They’re basically pronouns that don’t imply ‘male’ or ‘female’.
-Neutral pronouns are typically used by genderqueer and non-binary identifying people.
+They, them, theirs common gender neutral pronouns.
+These are basically pronouns that don’t imply ‘male’ or ‘female’.
+Neutral pronouns are typically used by gender diverse and non-binary identifying people.

 There are lots of other gender neutral pronouns.
 They can take a bit of getting used to, but it’s important to use the right ones.
 If you’re not sure, politely ask!